Counting quadrant walks via Tutte's invariant method: An analytic invariant method

 \section{An analytic invariant method}

-We now move to an analytic world, and consider $Q(x,y)\equiv Q(x,y;t)$ as a function of three complex variables.
-This section borrows its notation and several important results from the analytic approach of quadrant walks, developed first in a probabilistic framework, and then in an enumerative one~\cite{FIM-99,Ra-12}.
+In this section we move to an analytic world, and consider $Q(x,y)\equiv Q(x,y;t)$ as a function of three complex variables.
+We will use several important results from the analytic approach of quadrant walks, developed first in a probabilistic framework~\cite{FIM-99}, and then in an enumerative one~\cite{Ra-12}.
+For the reader's convenience, we will recall all relevant statements.

+The main result in this section, Theorem~\ref{thm:9models}, tells that, for each decoupled model with an infinite group (shown in Table~\ref{tab:decoupling_functions-infinite}), the series $Q(0,y)$ has a rational expression in terms of $t$,~$y$, and an {explicit} function $w(y)$, which will be seen as a \emm weak, invariant.
+So far, only \emm integral, expressions, also involving $w(y)$, were known.
+We establish some preliminary technical results in Section~\ref{sec:prel}, introduce $w(y)$ in Section~\ref{subsec:weak_invariants}, and prove our main theorem in Section~\ref{subsec:analinv}.
+The readers who are familiar with the analytic approach to quadrant walks will recognize in the weak invariant $w(y)$ the \emm conformal gluing function, that is central in this approach.
+We conclude in Section~\ref{sec:weak-finite} by showing that this analytic approach applies as well to the four decoupled models with a finite group that we solved in an algebraic fashion in the previous section.